ScottAustin/netlify-cms-tutorial/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: First Blog
 date: 2018-05-18T15:04:10.000Z
-description: |-
+description: |+
   This is the first blog.

-  It has a picture of a house I don't know where it will go
 tags:
   - tags
 ---
 First blog

 ![random house](/img/house1.jpg)

+It has a picture of a house I don't know where it will go I think It's above me